 ReCode from WCF to gRPC

-Visual ReCode can upgrade and rewrite your existing WCF application code to take advantage of gRPC
+- upgrade and rewrite your existing WCF application code to gRPC automatically

-automatically, creating a new ASP.NET Core 3.0 gRPC Service project to match your existing project,
+- create new ASP.NET Core gRPC Service projects that match your existing project

-Of course, there’s more to your applciation than just its service contracts - so ReCode will find and copy dependencies from WCF project(s) to a new .NET Core native project structure for you.
+Of course, there’s more to your application than just its service contracts - so ReCode will find and copy dependencies from your WCF project(s) to a new .NET Core or .NET 6 native project structure for you.